Teichlab/celltypist/README.md

 predictions = celltypist.annotate(input_file, model = 'Immune_All_Low.pkl', transpose_input = True, gene_file = '/path/to/gene/file.txt', cell_file = '/path/to/cell/file.txt')
 ```
 Again, if the `model` argument is not specified, Celltypist will by default use the `Immune_All_Low.pkl` model.

-The `annotate` function will return an instance of the `AnnotationResult` class as defined in the Celltypist.
+The `annotate` function will return an instance of the `AnnotationResult` class as defined in Celltypist.
 ```python
 #Examine the predicted cell type labels.
 predictions.predicted_labels